-- Deliver the access standards for patients in Endoscopy, CAMHS, Psychological Therapies and Musculoskeletal (MSK). - Maintain the delivery of TTG and the Cancer standards. - Reduce the percentage of patients waiting over 12 weeks for an outpatient appointment in line with an agreed trajectory by March 2016. - Implement the National Scheduled Care Programme "Getting Ahead".
+- Make progress with delivering the access standards for patients in Endoscopy, CAMHS, Psychological Therapies and Musculoskeletal (MSK). - Strive to maintain the delivery of TTG and the Cancer standards, recognising that there is a significant resource risk associated with their delivery. - Make progress towards reducing the percentage of patients waiting over 12 weeks for an outpatient appointment by March 2017.
+This will impact on our ability to deliver the 18 week referral to treatment standard (RTT target 90%). - Implement the National Scheduled Care Programme "Getting Ahead".
 Activities will focus on implementation of the National Scheduled Care Programme (sustainability).
 Implementation of the "Getting Ahead" programme will look to develop sustainable whole systems management for elective services.